projectcalico/calico/security/auto-host-endpoints.md

 Host endpoints come in two types: `named` and `wildcard`. `Named` host endpoints secure a specific interface such as "eth0", and are created by setting `interfaceName: <name-of-that-interface>` -- for example, `interfaceName: eth0`.
 `Wildcard` host endpoints secure _all_ of the hosts interfaces non-workload interfaces.

+### Automatic host endpoints

+In order to protect a Kubernetes node, a host endpoint has to be created for it.
+This is fine for a few cluster nodes but for larger clusters of hundreds or thousands of nodes, some automation is required.
+{{site.prodname}} can automatically create host endpoints for your Kubernetes nodes when they are created, and similarly tear down the host endpoints when the Kubernetes nodes leave the cluster.

+{{site.prodname}} will ensure these host endpoints it manages maintain the same labels and IP addresses as its node.
+This means that policy targetting these automatic host endpoints will function correctly with the policy selectors.

+Automatic host endpoints are differentiated from other host endpoints by the label `projectcalico.org/created-by: calico-kube-controllers`.

 ### Profiles

 Profiles are similar to network policy in that you can specify ingress and egress rules.
 But they are very limited and are deprecated for specifying policy rules; namespaced and global network policy are more flexible than profiles.